 Your graphic designer creates a banner and the IT team adds it to the signature.
 It then appears on all outbound emails, reaching a vast audience at no cost.

-You don’t have to pay to host the imagery anywhere or worry that you’re spending money on a platform that might not work for you.
-Every click that you get is essentially an additional interaction with your marketing campaign, but you’ve not had to raid your budget to get it.
+You don’t have to pay to host the imagery anywhere.
+There’s also no need to worry about spending money on a platform that might not work for you.
+Every click you receive is essentially an additional interaction with your marketing campaign.

 All of the channel attributes we’ve discussed, such as they’re trusted, targeted and valued, also apply to internal emails you send within your company.
 In fact, the larger your company is, the more essential your email signature becomes.